 - Not as powerful as some options

 If you plan on taking your RV off-grid and don’t want to haul gallons of gas with you for a loud, obnoxious generator, this Renogy might be a perfect fit.
-The deep cycle absorbed glass mat battery was explicitly designed for use with solar energy systems.
+This deep cycle absorbent glass mat battery was explicitly designed for use with solar energy systems.

-Not only is it super easy to connect and truly plug n’ play, but it’s compact as well, making it an excellent option for using multiple batteries to create a solar power bank.
-However, at 12V and 100Ah, you may not need more than one.
-With an internal cell fuse, short circuit protection, and over-discharge protection as well, it will run at peak performance for thousands of cycles.
+Not only is it super easy to connect and truly plug n’ play, but it is compact as well, making it an excellent option for using multiple batteries to create a solar power bank.
+However, at 12V and 100Ah, you may not need more than one unit.
+With an internal cell fuse, short circuit and over-discharge protection as well, it will run at peak performance for thousands of cycles.

-As an off-grid battery designed for solar applications, this Renogy RV battery is also super tough.
-There’s no destroying this battery, even when exposed to zero-degree temps and reaching 100 percent depth of discharge multiple times, it will keep on charging and discharging just like you need it to when you’re miles away from the nearest town.
+As an off-grid AGM deep cycle battery designed for solar applications, this Renogy model is also super tough.
+Even when exposed to zero-degree temps and reaching 100 percent depth of discharge multiple times, it will keep on charging and discharging just like you need it to when you’re miles away from the nearest town.

 Unfortunately, all this awesomeness comes at a hefty price, literally.
 Weighing in at 66 pounds, you’ll definitely want to hit the dumbbells prior to installing this bad boy.